Blankscreen-exe/python_dependency_report_generator/README.md

 python3 ./gen_docx.py
 ```
 5. and you will see a file named `dependencies_report.docx` created in the same directory.
-6. For a some customizations you can use
+6. For some customizations you can use
 ```python
 # ./your_file.py